This post may contain affiliate links. Please read our disclosure policy.

 How to make zuppa toscana

-This soup requires only one pot: a cast iron dutch oven or a heavy-bottom stainless steel pot.
-See recipe footnotes for the Instant Pot method.
+This soup requires only one pot: a cast-iron Dutch oven or a heavy-bottom stainless steel pot.
+For the Instant Pot method, see the recipe footnotes.

 Serve and devour!